G.fast: MGfast(G.mgfast/XG-fast/NG-fast)

+Before the standardization of MGfast, it was referred to as G.mgfast, XG-fast, and NG-fast.

 Bell Labs, Alcatel-Lucent proposed the system concepts of XG-FAST, the 5th generation broadband (5GBB) technology capable of delivering a 10 Gbit/s data rate over short copper pairs.
 It is demonstrated that multi-gigabit rates are achievable over typical drop lengths of up to 130 m, with net data rates exceeding 10 Gbit/s on the shortest loops.
 Real-world tests have shown 8 Gbit/s on 30-meter long twisted copper pair lines.

 The XG-FAST technology will make fiber-to-the-frontage (FTTF) deployments feasible, which avoids many of the hurdles accompanying a traditional FTTH roll-out.
 Single subscriber XG-FAST devices would be an integral component of FTTH deployments, and as such help accelerate a worldwide roll-out of FTTH services.
 Moreover, an FTTF XG-FAST network is able to provide a remotely managed infrastructure and a cost-effective multi-gigabit backhaul for future 5G wireless networks.

-ITU-T's new project G.mgfast (Multi-Gigabit FAST) addresses functionality beyond G.fast.
+ITU-T's new project MGfast (Multi-Gigabit fast) addresses functionality beyond G.fast.
 Project objectives include: